tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 When you move to engage an enemy while using this shield, you can use the shield to push that enemy away from one of your allies engaged with it.
 That ally can make a disengage check as a free action.

 **Quirk:** Can't pass up an opportunity to sing.

 ---

+#### Bloodthirsty

+The first time each battle you hit a beast, dragon, giant, or humanoid (once for each type) with a melee attack, heal hit points equal to twice that enemy’s level.

+**Quirk:** Thirsts for blood, obviously.

+---

+#### Bones

+Quick Action

+1/Battle

+A beast, dragon, giant, humanoid, or undead engaged with you pops free from you as you briefly take control of its bones to force it to move away.
+If you use the shield’s power as a standard action instead of a quick action, that creature is also stuck until the end of its next turn.

+**Quirk:** Keen puppeteer.

+---